Learn about the minerals and rocks that "glow" under ultraviolet light

-Two great introductory books about fluorescent minerals are: Collecting Fluorescent Minerals by Stuart Schneider and The World of Fluorescent Minerals also by Stuart Schneider.
-These books are written in easy-to-understand language and each of them has a fantastic collection of color photographs showing fluorescent minerals under normal and ultraviolet light.
-They are great for learning and serve as valuable reference books.
+Two excellent introductory books about fluorescent minerals are: Collecting Fluorescent Minerals and The World of Fluorescent Minerals, both by Stuart Schneider.
+These books are written in easy-to-understand language, and each of them has a fantastic collection of color photographs showing fluorescent minerals under normal light and different wavelengths of ultraviolet light.
+They are great for learning about fluorescent minerals and serve as valuable reference books.

 Other Luminescence Properties

 Fluorescence is one of several luminescence properties that a mineral might exhibit.
 Other luminescence properties include:PHOSPHORESCENCE